:max_bytes(150000):strip_icc()/cocktails-for-pride_main_720x720-9b0e14c506cd4f569c14498ec6c84151.jpeg)

 Liquor.com / Tim Nusog

 This drink, basically a blue-hued Long Island Iced Tea with its mix of nearly every spirit under the sun, is surprisingly delicious when made properly with high-quality ingredients.
 Just make sure to use homemade sweet-and-sour mix rather than the store-bought stuff.
-And shout its name when toasting good riddance to someone with your pals.

 -